Meadow View PPS 7

 Self-built, this unique dwelling on a sloping site has been heavily dug into the surrounding landscape, to appear bigger on the inside than the properties exterior reveals.

 Several site constraints including the need to work around a 100 year old oak tree, posed many challenges during the early design.
 In response, two simple structures containing the main living space, were linked with a long glass walkway, helping to minimise the buildings mass.

-The planning application for this unique family home was granted by Tunbridge Wells BC in 2010 under the Planning Policy Statement 7 (PPS 7).
-This policy has now been replaced by the National Planning Policy Framework (NPPF) Paragraph 79 which sets out the Government's policy for rural development in the open countryside, towns and villages.
+The planning application for this unique project was granted by Tunbridge Wells BC in 2010 under the National Planning Policy Statement 7 (PPS 7).
+This policy has now been replaced by the National Planning Policy Framework (NPPF) Paragraph 79e which sets out the Government's policy for rural development in the open countryside, towns and villages.

 2010 Tunbridge Wells BC

 PPS 7 - New Build

 250m² - £2000 psm